 Valuations associated with IPOs (initial public offerings) are the poster children of my point.
 Pinterest skipped the small-cap line and moved directly into mid-cap status with a valuation of $12 billion.
 According to statements published by Fidelity, the company lost $63 million in 2018 on an annual revenue of $756 million.
-Fellow IPO-er Lyft is also unprofitable and valued at $17 billion.
+Fellow IPO-er Lyft is also unprofitable and valued at $17 billion (at this writing).

 Meanwhile, profitable companies with similar sales volumes are valued less by the marketplace.
 Companies that are comparable in market-cap size include:

 - Garmin: $16.5 Billion (annual sales of $3.3 billion and income of $694 million)